WKAR-FM: History

 After World War II, what was then Michigan State College decided to add an FM station to supplement WKAR (870 AM).
 WKAR-FM signed on the air on October 4, 1948.
 It was the Lansing area's first FM station, although few people owned radios that could receive FM signals then.

 Like most FM stations of the time, it simulcast its AM sister during its sunrise to sunset broadcast hours.
 When the AM station had to sign off at sunset to protect WWL in New Orleans, WKAR-FM would then carry its own signature programming which included classical music and other arts-related programs.

 The two stations split their broadcasting schedules on March 1, 1965.
 The FM station primarily aired fine arts programming, while the AM station concentrated on news and information.
-The WKAR stations became charter members of NPR in 1971, and were among the 90 stations carrying the inaugural broadcast of All Things Considered.
+The WKAR stations became a founding member station of NPR in 1971, and carried the network's inaugural broadcast of All Things Considered on May 3, 1971.

 WKAR-FM is a "Superpower Grandfathered" Class B FM station, providing a signal 7.6 dB stronger than would be granted today under current U.S. Federal Communications Commission (FCC) rules.
 While most stations in this section of Michigan are limited to 50,000 watts, WKAR-FM is powered at 85,000 watts.
 WKAR-FM went on the air before the FCC rules on maximum power were established.

 In January 2013, WKAR-AM-FM launched the daily news/arts radio magazine Current State, an hour-long program of interviews and produced reports devoted to Mid-Michigan and statewide politics, government, business, education, environment, science, technology, health, medicine and the arts.
 The program was broadcast Monday through Friday at 9 am and 6 pm on 90.5 FM and weekdays at noon on AM 870.
 It was discontinued several years later.